 In a department not nearly as equipped as those you’ll be used to at home, you’ll still have the opportunity to work with X-ray and ultrasound, and see a whole range of conditions.
 During your stay, you can expect to observe and assist with hysterosalphingograms, barium meals, ureothograms, and fistusograms.
 Outside of your clinical experience, what could be better than a long walk on the beach after a day on the ward?
 Or if you're feeling more adventurous, a visit Mole Game Park to discover local wildlife should certainly be on your list.
 Read what our students think below!

-We don't currently have any case studies for this exact choice.
+We don't currently have any reviews for this exact choice.
 The closest matches are below.

 "I can honestly say it is the best decision I have ever made."Read more